PWr-Aerospace/based-board-firmware/README.md

 TL;DR

-If you wan to work on something create an issue for that.
+If you want to work on something create an issue for that.
 And fill it out like this:
 (example issue: <https://github.com/Aerospace-ASP/Firmware/issues/6>)

 1. Fill out the name for the issue
-2. Make sure you add a link to the task from the task boar.
+2. Make sure you add a link to the task from the task board.
 Here is how you can get that link:
     ![taskboardlink](img/taskboard_link.png)
 3. Provide a description for the task and what are your plans etc.
 4. If you know you will be working on that task assign yourself